Speed (1994 film): Box office

 Speed was released on June 10, 1994, in 2,138 theaters across the United States and Canada.
 It debuted at number 1 at the US box-office, surpassing The Flintstones and City Slickers II: The Legend of Curly's Gold, and grossing $14.5 million in its opening weekend.
 Speed held the number one position for a week before being overtaken by Wolf, generating $12.9 million in its second weekend.
 In its third weekend, despite the debut of The Lion King, the film retained second place at the box office, collecting an additional $12.4 million.
 It enjoyed prolonged success in international markets, staying number one for 8 consecutive weeks in Australia and 10 weeks in Japan.
 The film set opening records for 20th Century Fox in South Korea with $216,077; Brazil with $669,725; and South Africa with $267,140.

 Overall, Speed grossed $121.3 million in the United States and Canada, with an additional $229.2 million internationally, for a total worldwide gross of $350.5 million.
 This far exceeded its production budget, estimated between $30 million and $37 million.
-The film remained Sandra Bullock's highest-grossing film until Gravity surpassed it in 2013.
+The film was Sandra Bullock's highest-grossing film until being surpassed by Gravity in 2013.